JulianAbhari/archlinux.github.io/index.md

 - Press `1` to specify that we want to use the first type, EFI System
 - Press `t` to change partition 2’s type
 - Press `19` to specify that we want to use the 19th type, Linux swap
+   - I accidentally typed 18, instead of 19, and I had to recover by pulling from my last snapshot.
 - Make sure everything is correct before this next step
 - Type `w` to write the partition table
 5. Make file system